argilla-io/argilla/README.md

 ## 🚀 Quickstart

 Argilla is an open-source data curation platform for LLMs.
 Using Argilla, everyone can build robust LLMs through faster data curation using both human and machine feedback.
+We provide support for each step in the MLOps cycle, from data labeling to model monitoring.

-There are two different options to get started:
+There are different options to get started:

 1. Take a look at our [quickstart page](https://docs.argilla.io/en/latest/getting_started/quickstart.html) 🚀

-2. Start contributing by taking a look [here](#🫱🏾‍🫲🏼-contribute) 🫱🏾‍🫲🏼
+2. Start contributing by looking at our [contributor guidelines](#🫱🏾‍🫲🏼-contribute) 🫱🏾‍🫲🏼

-3. Game a little with the [cheatsheet](#🎼-cheatsheet) 🎼
+3. Skips some steps with our [cheatsheet](#🎼-cheatsheet) 🎼

 ## 🎼 Cheatsheet